WeblateOrg/weblate/docs/admin/continuous.rst

 related scripts always get one parameter with full path to the translation file which has been changed.

+The script is executed with the current directory set to root of VCS repository for given component.

 .. seealso::

     :setting:`POST_UPDATE_SCRIPTS`,